lutz/DeveloperPad/README.md

 ## Microsoft Segoe MDL2

-The font is very clean to distinguish the keys.
+The font is very clean and the symbols are good to distinguish the keys.

 ## Rottay Keyboard